 The questions and answers provided on this page serve a purely informative purpose and are not a legal point of reference.
 Please consult the European Union Trade mark and Community Design Regulations or Trade mark / Design Guidelines for further details.

-For more information about how the Office handles your personal data, please consult the Data Protection Statement.
+For more information about how the Office handles your personal data, please consult the Data protection notice.